 donors and grant funders to continue carrying out our mission through programs and facilities.

-PNC Charitable Sponsorship, NIPSCO – Delivering financial assistance to children and families in need in the form of reduced membership rates or program fees is the purpose of a $2,500 PNC Charitable Sponsorship and a $2,000 grant from NIPSCO for the 2019 Annual Campaign.
+Wells Fargo – Delivering financial assistance to children and families in need in the form of reduced membership rates or program fees is the purpose of a $10,000 grant for the 2020 YMCA Annual Campaign.

 Grant news is updated quarterly.